dsnezhkov/zombieant/README.md

 *ZAF Demo*

-Now you know what proces `56417` is ;)
+Now you know what process `56417` is ;)

 ## The Catch 22: Operationalizing Dynamic Preload Cradles

-We know how to preload, we have some better ideas on  how to write modules, we have payload warehouses that would stealtholy serve us paths to modularized malware.
+We know how to preload, we have some better ideas on  how to write modules, we have payload warehouses that would stealthily serve us paths to modularized malware.

 ```
 Q: What came first: ZAF or the preloader?
 A: Pypreload, of course.
 ```

-One of the issues hackers face is how do we create stelthy first mile delivery mechanism.
+One of the issues hackers face is how do we create stealthy first mile delivery mechanism.
 If the first cradles is a binary we need to drop on disk, we may lose.
-Why not then fetch our ZAFSrv whcih will take over memory based paylaod sotrage and mamagement via a non-binary.
+Why not then fetch our ZAFSrv which will take over memory based payload storage and management via a non-binary.
 Maybe a Python script?
-Do you mean, fetch _and_N execute ZAFsrv in memory?
+Do you mean, fetch and execute ZAFsrv in memory?

 Yes, that is what I mean.
 Python can do `memfd_create()`!
 Well, over `ctypes` FFI interface.